-Wichita is stocked with bar and grill options where you can order a tasty burger but if you’re looking for a unique burger in Wichita, we’ve got 12 you should try.
+Wichita is chock-full of bar and grill options where you can order a tasty burger but if you’re looking for a unique burger to try, we’ve got quite a few that will hit the spot.

 True to its upscale American steakhouse roots, 6S Steakhouse elevates the burger on its menu.
-Enjoy a blend of their in-house 28-day dry-aged Ribeye, KC Strip and fillet topped with Oregon Tillamook white cheddar and wild arugula, along with house-made bacon jam and Dijonnaise.
-This delectable burger is served on a brioche bun.
+Enjoy a blend of their in-house 28-day dry-aged ribeye, KC strip and filet topped with Oregon Tillamook white cheddar and crispy onion rings, along with bacon jam and garlic aioli.
+This delectable burger, the 6S Signature Burger, is served on a brioche bun.

 Dempsey’s Burger Pub

-On a menu full of burger options, one of the most distinctive is the Hot Hawaiian Kobe from Dempsey's Burger Pub.
-It’s not the Sriracha aioli that spices things up, it’s the pineapple-jalapeño chutney.
-The Kansas-raised Wagyu beef burger is topped with thick cut bacon, Bibb lettuce and served on a pretzel bun.
+On a menu full of burger options, one of the most distinctive is the Hot Hawaiian from Dempsey's Burger Pub.
+It’s not just the Sriracha aioli that spices things up, it’s the pineapple-jalapeño chutney too.
+The Kansas-raised Wagyu beef burger is topped with thick cut bacon, bibb lettuce and served on a pretzel bun.
 Don’t even think about skipping the fries.
 They have regular, truffle, duck fat, fire and sweet potato to choose from and dip in their signature sauces.

 Deano’s Grill & Tapworks